iotaledger/iri/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Request a feature for IRI
 about: Request a feature
 ---

-*Note*
-The feature request will probably be integrated faster if you do a pull request for it.
-If you want to discuss the feature before you actually write the code you are welcome to do it by first submitting an issue.

-### Description
+## Description

-Briefly describe the feature you want.
+Briefly describe the feature that you are requesting.

-### Motivation
+## Motivation

 Explain why this feature is needed.

-### Requirements
+## Requirements

-Create a list of what you want this feature request to fulfill.
+Write a list of what you want this feature to do.

+1.
+2.
+3.

-### Open Questions (optional)
+## Open questions (optional)

-Anything you want to discuss.
+Use this section to ask any questions that are related to the feature.

-### Am I planning to do it myself with a PR?
+## Are you planning to do it yourself in a pull request?

 Yes/No.